sobkulir/fprime-zephyr-app/README.md

 $ sudo west flash --build-dir build-fprime-automatic-zephyr
 ```

-*Note: Ninja is used instead of Makefile (default for F Prime), because, at least on the tested system, it was significantly faster.*
+*Note: Ninja is used instead of Make (default for F Prime), because, at least on the tested system, it was significantly faster.*

 Running `fprime-gds` over UART (maybe you'll need to change the device name):
 ```shell